mnlipp/osgi-getting-started/execution-environment.md

 # The Container

-In the simplest case of component based development, the components are modules that are assembled using some static configuration, maybe with the possibility to add more modules dynamically at runtime.
+In the simplest case of component based development, the components are assembled using some static configuration.
 More advanced concepts introduce a container as execution environment and allow you to dynamically add or remove components at runtime.

-In OSGi terms, the container is provided by the OSGi framework and the components are the OSGi bundles.
+In OSGi terms, the container is provided by the OSGi framework and the components are provided by OSGi bundles[^cm].
 So in order to get started with OSGi, we need an OSGi framework.
 There are several implementations of OSGi frameworks available.
 Let's use [Apache Felix](http://felix.apache.org/) to get started, because I found that to be very intuitive and easy to use.

 I won't repeat things here that have already been well described by others.
 So simply go to the [Apache Felix Framework Usage Documentation](http://felix.apache.org/documentation/subprojects/apache-felix-framework/apache-felix-framework-usage-documentation.html) and follow it up to and including the section "Starting the framework".
 Make sure to only download the [Felix Framework Distribution](http://felix.apache.org/downloads.cgi#framework) and none of the subprojects (yet).